Select Medical (NYSE:SEM) Updates FY 2021 Earnings Guidance

-Select Medical (NYSE:SEM) updated its FY 2021 earnings guidance on Thursday.
+Select Medical (NYSE:SEM) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.980-$3.090 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.030.
 The company issued revenue guidance of $6.05 billion-$6.15 billion, compared to the consensus revenue estimate of $5.99 billion.

-Separately, Credit Suisse Group raised their price objective on Select Medical from $37.00 to $39.00 and gave the stock a neutral rating in a research report on Tuesday, August 10th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of Buy and an average price target of $42.20.
+Select Medical (NYSE:SEM) last announced its quarterly earnings results on Thursday, November 4th.
+The health services provider reported $0.57 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.52 by $0.05.
+Select Medical had a net margin of 7.04% and a return on equity of 31.74%.
+The firm had revenue of $1.53 billion during the quarter, compared to the consensus estimate of $1.44 billion.
+During the same period last year, the firm posted $0.56 EPS.
+The firm’s quarterly revenue was up 7.7% on a year-over-year basis.
+As a group, equities research analysts anticipate that Select Medical will post 3.05 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, November 29th.
-Shareholders of record on Tuesday, November 16th will be given a $0.125 dividend.
-This represents a $0.50 annualized dividend and a yield of 1.63%.
-The ex-dividend date is Monday, November 15th.
-Select Medical’s dividend payout ratio is currently 15.72%.
+Separately, Credit Suisse Group lifted their price target on shares of Select Medical from $37.00 to $39.00 and gave the company a neutral rating in a report on Tuesday, August 10th.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $42.20.

-A hedge fund recently raised its stake in Select Medical stock.
-LPL Financial LLC lifted its stake in shares of Select Medical Holdings Co.
-(NYSE:SEM) by 6.8% in the third quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 10,572 shares of the health services provider’s stock after buying an additional 676 shares during the quarter.
-LPL Financial LLC’s holdings in Select Medical were worth $382,000 at the end of the most recent reporting period.
-76.30% of the stock is owned by institutional investors.
+An institutional investor recently raised its position in Select Medical stock.
+LPL Financial LLC grew its stake in Select Medical Holdings Co.
+(NYSE:SEM) by 6.8% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 10,572 shares of the health services provider’s stock after acquiring an additional 676 shares during the period.
+LPL Financial LLC’s holdings in Select Medical were worth $382,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors own 76.30% of the company’s stock.

 Select Medical Holdings Corp. engages in the provision of medical rehabilitation services.
 It operates through the following segments: Critical Illness Recovery Hospital, Rehabilitation Hospital, Outpatient Rehabilitation and Concentra.
 The Critical Illness Recovery Hospital segment serves patients with debilitating injuries and rehabilitation needs that cannot be adequately cared in a medically intensive environment, such as a skilled nursing facility.